 The first building was a junior annex which would seat approximately sixty people comfortably and was built in November 1953 at a cost of $10,427.68 by Shelley Construction Company with Glen McCollum as architect.
 The building was soon filled.
 Pastor and Mrs. David Owen came in May, 1954.
 God blessed their leadership and the church was strengthened under their ministry.

 Following the Owens, Rev. and Mrs. L. W. Dodson came as pastors in 1955 and served for about one year.
 Rev. and Mrs. Leo Kirley were then called to pastor Tempe Nazarene Church.
 They arrived in 1956 and served the church faithfully for ten years.
 During their ministry a three bedroom masonry construction parsonage was built on the back of the property.
 Continued growth made the construction of a larger sanctuary an absolute necessity.
 Faith became reality when the sanctuary was built in 1959.
 It had seating for 112 people plus the choir.
 It was constructed largely with donated labor.
-Many wonderful times of spiritual blessing were enjoyed as God came time after time.
+Many wonderful times of spiritual blessing were enjoyed as God revealed himself time after time.

 Rev. Kirley reached the age of retirement and the church called Pastor Stan and Patty McElrath as pastors in June, 1966.